HobnobMancer/cazy_webscraper/README.md

 `--strains` - List of specific species strains to restrict the scraping of CAZymes to.

 `--timeout`, `-t` - Connection timout limit (seconds).
 Default: 45.

+`--validate`, - Retrieve CAZy family population sizes from the CAZy website and check against the number of family members added to the local CAZyme database, as a method for validating the complete retrieval of CAZy data.

 `--verbose`, `-v` - Enable verbose logging.
 Default: False.